wp-plugins/wordpoints/src/readme.txt

 5. An example of the `[wordpoints_how_to_get_points]` shortcode.

 == Changelog ==

+This plugin adheres to [Semantic Versioning](http://semver.org/).

+= 2.0.0 - 2015-06-30 - (~70 hrs) =

+##### Added

+- Support for emoji! 🎉✨  You can now use them in points logs and rank names (and other places, too).

+##### Changed

+- Many internal improvements.
+Great stuff is coming soon!

+##### Removed

+- Some old code was removed.
+This could break some modules, so if you are using a custom module or plugin that integrates with WordPoints, you should test before updating.
+WordPoints will attempt to detect incompatible modules when it is updated, and will deactivate them if necessary.

+##### Fixed

+- The modules-per-page setting on the Modules screen was not being saved.
+You could enter whatever value you wanted, but it wouldn't change a thing.
+You no longer have to feel like your site is ignoring you.
+- An error on the confirmation screen when attempting to delete a module.
+This would happen for most modules, preventing them from being deleted.
+Your modules are no longer permanent.
+- The points logs cache was not being cleaned in certain cases, like when a user was deleted.
+This would cause deleted logs to continue to display, if persistent caching was being used.
+Your days of being haunted by zombie points logs are over.
+- The `[wordpoints_user_rank]` shortcode wasn't using the default points type by default.
+You always had to use the `points_type` attribute.
+Now that your fingers won't be getting that extra exercise from typing, you may want to take them to the gym.
+- The loading spinner was not displaying on the Ranks screen while a rank was being saved.
+It's now back, so you can stare at the center of it and see if you get mesmerized.

+= 1.10.4 — (~2 hrs) =
+* Fixed: Users would see 0 instead of the correct number of points on the profile admin screen.

+= 1.10.3 - (~10 hrs) =
+* Fixed: Closes 2 potential SQL injection vulnerabilities in the points logs query code.
+These are not exploitable within WordPoints itself, however, it is possible that they could be exploited through custom code if it passes untrusted data to the `points__compare` or `text__compare` query args.
+* Fixed: Avoids the potential for directory listing of the modules directory on improperly configured servers.
+* Fixed: Closes any potential XSS vulnerabilities through developer error messages on poorly configured installs (i.e., with `WP_DEBUG` enabled).

+= 1.10.2 — (~6 hrs) =
+* Fixed: There was a bug on multisite causing users from all sites to be displayed in the top users table, instead of just users from the current site.
+Your users will now stay out of each others leader boards.
+* Fixed: There was a bug in the ranks component which would cause a user to be promoted two ranks when they should have only been promoted one.
+Your users will no longer cut rank on you.
+* Fixed: There was a bug in the top users table that caused users who hadn't been awarded any points yet to be ignored, even when they should have been displayed.
+Your points-less users will no longer have to feel left out.
+* Fixed: There was another bug in the top users table that would only affect sites where users are allowed to have negative points.
+Any users with negative points would be displayed above users who had never been awarded any points.
+* Fixed: There was another bug in the top users table (yes, really!), for those using persistent caching.
+The cache for the top users wouldn't be cleared when a user registered or was deleted.
+This could cause the table to become stale in some cases.
+You no longer have to feel nostalgia when you view the leader board.

+= 1.10.1 — (~1/2 hr) =
+* Fixed: The My Points widget no longer displays points logs to logged-out users.

 = 1.10.0 — (~20 hrs) =
 * Requires: WordPress 3.9+